cesullivan99/trail-recommender/DESIGN.md

 *Output:*

-  * a list of urls of the five trails in the specified region that are most similar to the user's favorite home trail.
+  * a list of Trailforks.com urls of the five trails in the specified region that are most similar to the user's favorite home trail

   Note: For the time being, this output will be formatted as a series of links, but when the GUI interface is created for the trail recommender, the output   will be presented in a more aesthetically pleasing manner.